 Head injury continues to be a serious concern in youth sports, even when wearing helmets.
 Ventura Youth Lacrosse takes the risk of head injury very seriously.
 Coaches are required to follow the Concussion Management Plan Guidelines set forth by US Lacrosse and observe the signs and symptoms of a concussion as outlined in the Guidelines.

 Players with one or more signs or symptoms of a concussion will be removed from activity until cleared by a medical professional.
-More information about concussions, what to look for, and how to manage a child with a concussion can be accessed here.
+View more information about concussions, what to look for, and how to manage a child with a concussion.

 Southern California Lacrosse Association (SCLA)